Cyber Week!50% off all devices.

 If you’re ever concerned, it’s important to talk openly with your child about their feelings and the reasons behind using such expressions.
 It’s also important to discuss the effects that such harmful phrases can have on your child and their friends.

-text bubbles says i accidentally posted the wrong pic on my story today i wanna kms
+text bubbles says i wanna kms i accidentally posted the wrong pic on my story today

 What Does EMP Mean in Text Slang?